 What products are available for controlling Lygus bugs?

-Available insecticides for Lygus bugs in canola include Decis 5 EC TM, Lorsban 4E TM, Pyrinex 480 EC TM, and Matador 120 EC TM.
+Available insecticides for Lygus bugs in canola include Decis 5 EC TM, Lorsban 4E TM and Matador 120 EC TM.
 Registered insecticides for mustard and alfalfa include Decis 5 EC TM and Matador 120EC TM.
 Make sure to note grazing restrictions and pre-harvest intervals for products.

 Fact Sheet: Lygus Bugs